-The EEC attended a comprehensive and well-structured presentation outlining the programme's content and key features.
-The programme has adopted a robust quality assurance policy that aligns with the standards set by the Cyprus Agency of Quality Assurance and Accreditation in Higher Education (CYQAA).
-This policy is aimed at safeguarding academic quality, integrity, and freedom, while also supporting faculty, administrative staff, students, and external stakeholders.
-Beyond the mandatory External Evaluation process required for institutional and programme accreditation, the programme also intends to conduct regular Internal Evaluations in accordance with EUC's internal policies.
-These evaluations involve university leadership, faculty members, and the administrative quality assurance system, ensuring continuous improvement and accountability.
+The programme has adopted a quality assurance policy aligned with the standards of the Cyprus Agency of Quality Assurance and Accreditation in Higher Education (CYQAA).
+This policy is designed to ensure academic quality, integrity, and freedom, while supporting teaching staff, administrative personnel, students, and external stakeholders.
+In addition to the mandatory External Evaluation process required for institutional and programme accreditation, the programme also implements a periodic Internal Evaluation procedure, in accordance with EUC policy.
+This involves University management, faculty members, and the administrative quality system.